-The world ended for no adequately explained reason, as worlds are wont to do.
+The world ended for no adequately explained reason.

 A city in the desert rests on top of a wooden platform twenty feet off the ground that has only a few wooden pillars to support it.
 The buildings are concrete skyscrapers crammed so close together that there is hardly walking space between them.
 There are no roads, only small alleys between buildings for people to navigate.